DrakirL/DrakirL.github.io/p10/rules/general.md

 If you make a Test with a specified Skill (for example a "Tolerance Check"), you add the values you have for that Skill AND the Attrubute the Skill is based on to your roll. <br>

 ### Types of Tests
 Tests are often referred to with other names to designate the Type.
-They are performed in the exact same way (Fail if roll is lower than Difficulty, succeed if roll equal or higher), but these names explains the context where certain Tests are often made.
-They also act as identifiers, which may make them allegable for special features/benefits that don't apply to ALL Tests, only ones of a specific type.
+Tests are performed in the exact same way regardless of their type (Fail if roll is lower than Difficulty, succeed if roll equal or higher), but these names explains the context where certain Tests are often made.
+They also act as identifiers, which may make them elligable for special features/benefits that don't apply to ALL Tests, only ones of a specific type.
+<br><br>
 **Attacks**<br>
 Attacks are Tests that you make when you are trying to harm a creature or damage an object.
-The Difficulty of the Test is determined by target's Defence (or Hardness if it's an inanimate object).
+The Difficulty of the Test is determined by target's Defence (or Hardness if it's an inanimate object?).
-On a success, you've landed a decent hit against the target, dealing it damage.
-The amount of damage dealt is determined by the weapon/spell used to attack.
-If you're just using your fists, it's 1, but you may choose to Grapple or Shove the target instead. <br>
+On a success, you've landed a decent hit against the target, dealing damage and/or triggering any effects that occur on a hit. <br>
 Attacks are exclusively made using either the Martial or Magic Skill.
+<br><br>
 **Checks**<br>
 Checks are Tests that you make to see if some defined task sits within your skillset, provided you spend the time needed to try using any required tools. <br>
 On a success, you will successfully complete the defined task to whatever degree is reasonable in the given context.
 After succeeding, you will not be forced to retry the same Check just to maintain the result. <br>
 On a fail, you suffer whatever the consequences of a failure would be in the given context.
 After failing, you may not retry the same Check in the same context. <br>
 Checks will always specify a Skill, usually one that is bound by an Attribute.
+<br><br>
 **Saves**<br>
 Saves are Tests that you are *forced* to make by some external influence actively attempting to directly hit/affect you with some kind of effect. <br>
 The Difficulty of the Test should be pre-determined by the source's Passive Skills. <br>